 - Once a year, turn the rug upside down and vacuum the back.

 - Ideally, once a year, the rug will get a sun bath on a hot dry day for a few hours.

 I realize, that you will probably never do the last two, but if you can, your rug will remain quite clean.
 The sun is a natural disinfectant.
 Did you know that?
 For accidents, of course it is fine to spot clean, but no dry cleaning and I would also avoid any other kind of cleaning which uses detergent as well.
 That too, will remove the natural lanolin.

 Okay.
-There is a VAST array of broadlooms [carpets] and area rugs from not too expensive to insanely expensive available in wool.
+There are a VAST array of wool broadlooms (carpeting) and area rugs which range in price from not too expensive to insanely expensive.